 Are there any risks involved, for instance is the chlorine bad for them?

 The quality of any pool water is extremely important.
-At the Puddle, our pool is equipped with a salt-water chlorinator and a UV sanitation system.
-Salt water chlorine is gentle on a dog's skin, coat and eyes.
+At the Puddle, our pool is equipped with a UV sanitation system.
 The UV sanitation is a continuous, reliable, proactive method of disinfection.
 The temperature, water quality and filtration are continually monitored.

 There are indeed risks.
 We encourage anyone looking for a swim facility to observe carefully the quality of the pool water, the way in which the dogs are handled and the skill and training level of the staff.
 In our opinion, staff need to be extremely attentive to your dog at all times.
 There needs to be an immediate “oneness” established between the swim coach and your dog in order for your dog to trust them and feel safe.
 The coach should be trained in how to handle the dog while in the water under all circumstances.
 This is not an easy task with a frightened dog in the pool for the first time.
 Dog owners need to be paying very close attention as well, they know their dog better than anyone.
 Very close observation is needed to ensure that your dog is safe.
 Do not compromise or make excuses – facilities should be clean, well managed and well supervised.